-The United States “Sales Tax” system actually includes something that isn’t sales tax at all.
+Use tax vs. sales tax is a common question.
+That's because the United States system actually includes something that operates very differently from a typical consumption tax.
 It’s called use tax.
 Here’s everything you need to know about it.

 What is Use Tax and …why does it exist?

-As a result, the use tax also helps protect in-state sellers, who are always subject to sales tax.
-Requiring residents to pay a use tax on out-of-state purchases evens the playing field for local businesses.
+As a result, it also helps protect in-state sellers, who are always subject to sales tax.
+Requiring residents to pay a tax on out-of-state purchases evens the playing field for local businesses.

 That said, there are still plenty of sales happening below economic nexus thresholds, where the remote seller sales tax doesn’t apply.
 And these sales could be subject to use tax.

 The process is pretty straightforward and stays on the customer side of the purchase.
 Here’s a quick run-through of how it operates, from the transaction to the tax return.

 Point of sale

 What’s taxed?
 Well, all products that are taxable under the customer’s state’s law.
 Let’s say Texas taxes televisions, and you live in Texas.
 When you order a TV from Oklahoma, from a seller who has no Texas nexus, then you won’t pay any sales tax to the seller.
 The transaction payment is just the plain product price.
 But then separately, you must pay use tax to Texas.

 You must calculate the tax on the product based on your local sales tax rates.
 Then you enter it as a line item on your annual income tax return.